brianbrix/supermarket/README.md

 ### Quick smoke test checklist
 1. Visit <http://localhost:8080> – the storefront should load (200 status, no mixed content warnings).
-2. Add a product to the cart and continue to checkout to confirm API calls reach <http://localhost:8081/api>.
+2. Add a product to the cart and continue to checkout to confirm API calls reach <http://localhost:8080/api> (nginx proxies to the backend).
 3. (Optional) Navigate to <http://localhost/traefik>, authenticate with the default credential, and confirm any custom routers you configure for domain mappings.
 4. (Optional) When you map real domains, update Traefik (or your proxy) to route the hostnames to ports 8080 and 8081 respectively, then re-run the smoke test.